 - Use JD Supra to search and subscribe to the topics you have chosen.

-- Find 2 groups on LinkedIn that deal with the topics that are important to your clients.
+- Find a group on LinkedIn or Facebook that deals with the topics that are important to your clients.

-- Subscribe to others’ blogs that deal with the topics that are important to your clients.
+- Subscribe to others’ blogs and podcasts that deal with the topics that are important to your clients.

-- Find and follow all competitors that are on Twitter, or have Facebook Pages, and watch their updates.
-Put them in their own column on Twitter, or their own Circles on Google+, so they are easy to find.
+- Find all competitors on Twitter and Facebook and watch their updates.
+Put them in their own list that you mark private on Twitter so they are easy for you to find if you only have a minute.

 - Set up searches on Twitter for all of the topics and keywords that are important to your clients.
-Again, put them in their own columns on Twitter so they are easy to find every time you log in.
+Set up alerts on Twitter so they are easy to find.

-- Keep all trade media in their own list and column on Twitter so you can find and read the latest fast.
+- Keep all industry and trade media in their own list and column on Twitter so you can find and read the latest fast.
+Better yet, interact with them and get to know them, which can increase your chances of being used as one of their trusted resources.

 These are just a few ideas, but you can see where I’m going.
 Armed with more breaking news and developments than you know what to do with, you will have ample opportunities to improve RDTC, and to also show clients, prospects, media and referral sources you are on top of your practice area.
 Over time, this kind of behavior can translate into being known and trusted by your target audiences.